 There’s little separating stick vacuums from their corded counterparts – there was almost no difference in how they performed in our tests for cleaning carpet and picking up pet hair.
-There are slight differences in how we test the two types of vacuum, so, while we can compare their cleaning ability in some areas, we can’t compare their overall performance.
+But that doesn't mean a stick vacuum is the right choice for every home.

 Weight and balance: some stick vacuums have the motor down by the head, which generates better suction power, while others have the motor up by the handle – this allows for better manoeuvrability.
 The weight and centre of gravity, and therefore balance, for each model is different so, to find your ideal stick vacuum, we recommend visiting a shop and trying out a few different models.

 Charging/runtime: stick vacuum battery life isn’t great: they run for an average of 15 minutes and take about 5 hours to charge.
 Weigh up the charge time compared to runtime for models you like.
 A way to get the most out of your stick vacuum is buying one that has a charging dock.

 Variable power: most stick vacuums come with 2 or 3 power settings.
 If you regularly clean your home, you don’t need to always run your stick vac at maximum power.
 Utilising lower speeds extends battery life and helps reduce noise.

 Accessories/heads: like standard corded vacuums, many stick vacs have interchangeable heads for different jobs.
 However, unlike standard vacuums, the stick vac’s compact size means there often isn’t space to store them on the machine, though some models come with a dock that can store attachments.

 Handheld mode: many (but not all) stick vacs can convert into a handheld for awkward cleaning jobs, such as cleaning the car.